opeik/tekken-handbook/Basics/Movement.md

 Sidestep
 <img class="icon" src="/assets/img/uh.svg"> or
 <img class="icon" src="/assets/img/dh.svg">, as in you're cancelling a sidestep
 into a sidewalk.
-The sidewalk can occur at any time during a sidestep.
+A sidewalk can occur at any time during a sidestep.

 ## Duck